AlekseyPanas/PanaScript/README.md

 `|` bitwise or
 `!` bitwise not

+Note that order of operations does not exist in this early version.
+Parenthesis in the expression will generate an error.
+Expressions are evaluated left to right always.
+Order of operations will be added later

 Literals like `0`, `0x44`, `0b101`, are typed based on context:
 - If passed as a parameter, they are typed to the parameter.